-The current fire season for the Marlborough District Council Zone is Prohibited.
-The Prohibited Fire Season (Total Fire Ban) will remain in force until further notice.
+The current fire season for the Marlborough District Council Zone is open.
+The Open Fire Season will remain in force until further notice.

 A restricted season or prohibited fire season (total fire ban) is put in place when the fire risk reaches specified levels.

 The following areas within the Marlborough District Council Zone are in a restricted fire season 365 days of the year unless replaced with a total fire ban.
 A fire permit is required at all times while in a restricted fire season before lighting a fire in the open air in these zones.
 Marlborough Kaikoura Rural Fire Authority administers fire permits for these zones.
 To apply for a permit contact Marlborough District Council, Ph: 03 520 7400.

 When a total fire ban is in place all permits are cancelled and no burning is to take place.